RJay-Pickering/Learning_Ruby/README.md

 3. Most of the comments in the Ruby file are guides as to what they do and more in depth of how they work

+4. The folders that exist in this repository are exercises for projects!

+5. To run a ruby project, you will need to type out "ruby file_name.rb"!
+    - example:
+        - ruby App.rb

-4. reference video that I used: https://youtu.be/8wZ2ZD--VTk
+6. reference video that I used: https://youtu.be/8wZ2ZD--VTk